top of page

 What This Means for Hemp Businesses

-Because the new limits apply to all “hemp-derived cannabinoid products,” many of the items that have defined the modern hemp marketplace may no longer be compliant without significant reformulation.
+Because the new limits apply to all “hemp-derived cannabinoid products,” many items that have defined the modern hemp marketplace may no longer be compliant without significant reformulation.
 Even traditionally non-intoxicating CBD products may surpass the new THC-per-container cap.

 Our Response at Wild Fox Provisions